 Now, please excuse a brief diversion for a little personal background (it relates to the story).

 I’m Irish.
 I was born in Dublin and have lived in the South of Ireland my whole life.
-I’ve been fascinated by True Crime cases since I was a child, particularly any that occurred during the timeframe between the late 1960’s and the mid-1990’s (what it is about this particular timeframe that so engrosses me to the exclusion of all others I have never quite been able to fathom!)
-For practically as long as I’ve been able to read I’ve been, to quote Gene, ‘Drawn to the deep end’.
-Over the years certain cases have stayed with me longer than others, but from the moment I first read about what happened to Inga-Maria I can honestly say it’s affected me more profoundly than any case I have ever come across.
+I’ve been fascinated by True Crime cases since I was a child, particularly any that occurred during the timeframe between the late 1960’s and the mid-1990’s (what it is about this particular timeframe that so engrosses me to the exclusion of all others I have never quite been able to fathom).
+For practically as long as I’ve been able to read, to quote the band Gene, I’ve been ‘Drawn to the deep end’.
+Over the years certain cases have stayed with me longer than others, but from the moment I first read about what happened to Inga-Maria Hauser I can honestly say it’s affected me more than any case I have ever come across.
 An 18 year-old German woman, who came to Ireland with the intention of exploring my country, both North and South, for several days.
-Had she not fallen victim to viciousness on April 6th 1988, she was due to travel to my home city of Dublin either the next day or the day after.
+Had she not fallen victim to viciousness on April 6th 1988, she was due to travel to my home city of Dublin the very next day.
 Sadly, she never got the chance.
 Knowing she came so close but never made it that far makes me think of her every time I go into Dublin city centre.
 And I think she would’ve loved Dublin, despite my belief that in 1988 it wasn’t nearly as good as the city it is today.
-But more frustratingly still, at the time of writing, almost 29 years on, the case remains unsolved, and the perpetrators remain at large, never having been held to account for what they did to her, a fact that continues to cause great pain to her surviving family members.
+But more frustratingly still, at the time of writing, 28 years on, the case remains unsolved, and the perpetrators remain at large, never having been held to account for what they did to her, a fact that continues to cause great pain to her surviving family members.

 When I close my eyes I imagine what her last-ever Christmas might have been like, and in parallel I think of the Christmas I had as a child that same year of 1987…I imagine the last night she spent in Munich at home with the parents she would never see again…I visualise her in Stranraer in the most mundane of circumstances, about to board that ferry, queuing up with the other foot passengers, none of whom are aware of what will later unfold and how they will all unwittingly become bit-part players in this darkest of dramas…I try to imagine her movements during the crossing and process the impending events that she couldn’t possibly have had any awareness of…I picture the ferry about to dock that night while weighing up all of what is known and visualising the most likely scenario of what transpired.
 All the while time marches on and 1988 gets ever more distant in history’s rear-view mirror.
 But what eludes you moves you and to that end I feel a powerful and inexplicable inner compulsion to keep learning, keep searching…

 And keep asking.
-Why, despite reportedly the largest DNA screening in policing history, despite the “hundreds and thousands of hours” police have spent on the case, despite the incontrovertible evidence of the full DNA profile of a crime scene donor being long in the possession of the PSNI and the comparatively-tiny areas in which the perpetrators are suspected of residing, have they been unable to crack this case?
+Why, despite one of the largest DNA screenings in UK policing history, despite the “hundreds and thousands of hours” police have undoubtedly spent on the case, despite the incontrovertible evidence of the full DNA profile of a crime scene donor being in the possession of the PSNI and the comparatively-tiny areas in which the perpetrators are suspected of residing, has case remained unsolved?
 In a case with so few certainties, one of the few facts police are certain of is that she had to have boarded a vehicle that night in Larne.
 If she was abducted, how did not one of the hundreds of people who were aboard the ferry that night who have subsequently been tracked down by police report hearing or seeing anything untoward?
 If she boarded the killers’ vehicle voluntarily – why do so when she was considered “worldly” and not overly-naive, had never hitch-hiked or accepted lifts from strangers, and had no need to anyway due to her possession of a valid InterRail ticket?
 The questions linger like an endless stench, the truth eludes and the visions vex.

 It is a matter of life and death.